Tassadit Yacine

-Tassadit Yacine-Titouh (تسعديت ياسين; ⵜⴰⵙⵄⴷⵉⵜ ⵢⴰⵙⵉⵏ; born 11 November 1949 in Boudjellil, Algeria) is an Algerian anthropologist specialising in Berber culture.
+Tassadit Yacine-Titouh (Taseɛdit Yasin-Tituḥ; born 11 November 1949 in Boudjellil, Algeria) is an Algerian anthropologist specialising in Berber culture.

 Early life

 Yacine was born on 14 November 1949, in Boudjellil, in the wilaya Bejaia.
 Her mother was a housewife and her father an immigrant who was tortured and executed in 1956.
 She completed her primary, secondary and higher studies in Algeria, where she also worked before leaving for France in 1987.

 Career

 Yacine is Director of Study at l'Ecole des Hautes Etudes en Sciences Sociales (EHESS) and is also a member of the department of social anthropology at the Collège de France.
 She directs Awal ("The word") - a journal founded in 1985 in Paris with the Algerian anthropologist Mouloud Mammeri and the sociologist Pierre Bourdieu to explore Berber life.

 Yacine's doctoral thesis was entitled Productions culturelles et agents de production en kabylie: anthropologie de la culture dans les groupes kabyles 16e-20e siecle, which she was awarded a PhD for in 1992 from Paris-Sorbonne University.
 Her first degree was in Spanish at the University of Algiers; she graduated for it in 1980.

 In February 2023, Tassadit Yacine officially joins the Ambrosian Academy Center for Italian Studies and Culture aims to promote intercultural exchange.
 In particular, thanks to international conferences and publications which aim to create an international scientific community.